IMMM-SFA/im3_uc_exploratory-population/README.md

 The following runs assumes the base year of 2010 and uses the projected data for SSP2 for year 2020, along with it's published parameters, to produce a simulated run with the goal of seeing if we can reproduce the results from the experiement.

+**NOTE**:  This function does not submit a job to SLURM.
+I ran this locally.

 ```python
 import sa_popgrid